MichaelG2022/MichaelG2022/README.md

 - Hi, my name is Michael Goeres aka @MichaelG2022 on GitHub
 - I’m currently learning Backend Coding through Promineo Tech.
-- I am on week 11, continuing the process of marrying MySQL and Java.
-This week is many-to-many relationships and how to delete update and data from the schema.
+- I just finished week 12 which consisted of learning the importance of testing code using JUnit test, TDD, BDD, and Mockito.
 - I look forward to learning new skills and meeting new people.
 - You can reach me by email or LinkedIn